 Although many of the presentations I attended stressed the future potential of AI and analytics, many of the discussions I had with executives had a more historical bent.
 Insurance executives are bought in to the benefits of harnessing emerging tech going forward, yet they also realize that yesterday’s infrastructure is not going to work.

-Step one is getting off those core systems developed and implemented decades ago.
+Step one is getting off those core systems that were developed and implemented decades ago.

 Modern Policy Administration Systems enable the AI/Analytics revolution